 Table of Contents

-Ice tends to collect on some roofs near the edges.
+In the winter, ice tends to collect on some roofs near the edges because of snow from a snowstorm that melts and refreezes during a drop in temperature.
 While you can, and should, address the underlying cause of the ice dam, you should also seek to remove the current dam from the roof.
 Otherwise, it may wear on the roof and increase your likelihood of developing a leak.

 The longer the ice dam remains, the higher the risk you take.
 However, you also must be careful about how you remove the ice dam, as certain methods may damage the roof.
 We’ll guide you through the ice dam removal process, revealing which methods are safe for your roofer to try, and which methods should not be attempted at all.

 The Best Ways To Get Rid of Ice Dams